-Welcome to the University of Suffolk from the IT Services team
+Welcome to the University of Suffolk from the Digital & IT team

 We've created this FAQ to answer some of the questions you may have as you begin your career at the University of Suffolk.
 Click on the questions to find out more.

-The IT Service Desk is your single point of contact for any IT requests and problems during your career at the University of Suffolk.
+The Service Self-Service Portal, Minerva, is your single point of contact to report any IT faults or raise IT service requests during your career at the University of Suffolk.